SaraRands/sararands-site/index.md

 - *“I'm comfortable in my mind, but the rest of me feels harder to access.”*
 - *“I've never really known how to just be myself without editing.”*

+And this includes fellow therapists—--people who spend so much of their lives supporting others that they need a place where they can finally be supported, seen, and held.

 You don’t have to simplify yourself here.
 Your depth is welcome.